-Once your test score is available, you can start your remote pilot certification application in IACRA system.
-To do that, log in to your IACRA account using your username password you created in step-1.
+Once your test score is available, you can start your remote pilot certification application in the IACRA system.
+To do that, log in to your IACRA account using the username password you created in step 1.

 Start a new application for remote pilot certification and follow the instructions.
-It will ask for your 17 digit test exam ID you receive from PSI.
+It will ask for the 17-digit test exam ID you receive from PSI.
 This ID is used to fetch your test scores from PSI.

-Once your application is complete, sign it electronically and submit for processing.
+Once your application is complete, sign it electronically and submit it for processing.

 5. Receive your license